 For more information, please contact the graduate advisor (find contact information on this program's Overview tab)

 Required Courses and Credits

-Nine credit hours of graduate level coursework will be required to complete the certificate program with grades of at least Bs in each course.
+Nine credit hours of graduate level coursework will be required to complete the certificate program with a B grade or above in each course.
 A minimum GPA of 3.0 is required to remain in good academic standing.